-The Full National Service is the primary mechanism through which researchers gain access to ICHEC general-purpose computing resources (Stokes and Stoney).
+The Full National Service is the primary mechanism through which researchers gain access to ICHEC general-purpose computing resources (Fionn).
 These resources are allocated to user projects that range in size from small "Discovery" (Class C) projects to large multi-year "High Impact" (Class A) projects.
 Researchers based in Irish third-level institutions can apply for such projects provided that they are eligible and that they follow the application process as outlined below.

 Access to a limited level of resources without going through, or in addition to, the National Service application process is also available to researchers from specific institutions (DCU, DIAS, NUIG, NUIM, UCD, UL) that have "condominium shares" in ICHEC resources.
 More information on this type of access and the relevant procedures are available from Condominium Access.